OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

     Intent intent = new Intent(Intent.MY_ACTION, Uri.parse("https://www.owasp.org"));
 ```

-An *intent filter* is an expression in app manifest files that specifies the type of intents the component would like to receive.
+An *intent filter* is an expression in Android Manifest files that specifies the type of intents the component would like to receive.
 For instance, by declaring an intent filter for an activity, you make it possible for other apps to directly start your activity with a certain kind of intent.
 Likewise, your activity can only be started with an explicit intent if you don't declare any intent filters for it.

 Android uses intents to broadcast messages to apps (such as an incoming call or SMS) important power supply information (low battery, for example), and network changes (loss of connection, for instance).
 Extra data may be added to intents (through `putExtra`/`getExtras`).